LoZander/pathtracker/testlist.md

 - getPlayerInTurn returns null if there are no players in the tracker
 - Adding a player with a higher initiative, should not change the player in turn.
-- The next turn is the character with the highest initiative when no character is the character in turn.